 - Evidence-based treatment

 We provide services in English, Spanish, Russian, Hebrew, and many other languages.
-We accept most major insurance, Medicaid, Medicare and offer sliding scale fees.
+We accept most major insurances, Medicaid, Medicare, and offer sliding scale fees for the uninsured (download our sliding scale fee application).

 Get Help Today